 Good question!
 Let me ask you this.
 Would you rather hear about your friend’s trip around the world before they leave or after they come back?
 The answer is easy – after they come back.
 That’s because, no matter how well your friend has planned their trip, they don’t really know how it turned out until the trip is over.

 You have an idea of everything you want to cover in your book and the steps you’ll need to take to get from beginning to end.
 But the truth is that, no matter how well you’ve got it planned out, you really don’t know completely what your book is about or how it flows or is organized until after you’ve created and organized your content.
-A lot of twists and turns may appear in the road that you never anticipate beforehand.
-Until you’ve taken the trip yourself, there’s no need explain it to others.
-Until you’ve written and organized the body of your book you’re not ready to introduce other to it.
+A lot of twists and turns may appear on the road that you never anticipate beforehand.
+Until you’ve taken the trip yourself, there’s no need to explain it to others.
+Until you’ve written and organized the body of your book you’re not ready to introduce others to it.

 *NOTE: Are you stuck on your book’s introduction or any other part of the process?
 Leave me a message in the comment section below, I’d love to help.